XHHIT-FM (Baja California)

 XHHIT-FM is a commercial radio station located in Tecate, Baja California, Mexico broadcasting to the Tijuana, Baja California area on 95.3 FM.
-XHHIT airs a variety hits format branded as La Lupe.
+XHHIT is owned by Multimedios Radio and carries a variety hits format known as La Lupe.

 History

 XHATE-FM received its concession on November 7, 1988.
 It was owned by Enrique Regules Uriegas, who owned several stations for Multimedios.
+At the time, it was carrying Multimedios's Stereo Hits format.

-In 1993, XHATE moved from 99.3 to 95.3 MHz.
-The move served as part of a bigger frequency shuffle that moved XHKY-FM to 99.3 and US station KKOS to 95.7.
+On September 15, 1995, XHATE moved from 99.3 to 95.3 MHz.
+The move was part of a bigger frequency shuffle that moved XHKY-FM to 99.3 and US station KKOS to 95.7.

-On May 18, 2004, XHATE became XHHIT-FM; at the time, it was carrying Multimedios's Stereo Hits format.
+On May 18, 2004, XHATE became XHHIT-FM.
+In 2005, it became La Caliente with a Regional Mexican format.
+In 2012, it switched to news/talk as Milenio Radio, reverting to La Caliente in 2014.

-On August 31, 2020, after having taken the Regional Mexican format of ¨La Caliente¨, it changed its format to La Lupe of adult hits in Spanish.
+On August 31, 2020, it changed its format to La Lupe, with adult hits in Spanish.